GeorgEduard/Portfolio/README.md

 - **Responsive Design**: Works seamlessly on mobile, tablet, and desktop devices
 - **Dark Mode Support**: Automatically adapts to user's system preferences
-- **Animated Components**: Smooth animations and transitions for better user experience
+- **Animated Components**: Smooth animations and transitions for a better user experience
 - **Dynamic Project Pages**: Individual pages for each project with detailed information
-- **SEO Friendly**: Optimized metadata for better search engine visibility
+- **SEO Friendly**: Optimised metadata for better search engine visibility
 - **Reusable Components**: Modular architecture for easy maintenance and updates

 ### Prerequisites